 Keyboard Shortcut: Most of the commands in the Mindjet 11 ribbon have an associated keyboard shortcut sequence, comprised of the Alt key and a single character to select the tab, then one or two keys for the command within that

+Mindjet for Windows API

 tab.
 There is no central registry for keyboard shortcuts, and you may find that if you adopt certain characters for your Add-in commands, then they will either clash in other localizations, with other Add-ins, or may be overridden by a future version of Mindjet 11.

 Macro: Mindjet 11 includes a VBA-compatible programming language (WinWrap Basic) which is suitable for scripting relatively simple functions.
 Mindjet 11 ships with a built-in editor ü debugging tool for macros.
 Macros have no scope when they are not running, so are unsuitable for session-based customization such as task panes, ribbon buttons or ad-hoc event handling.